-Pseudobulbar affect (PBA) involves brief, uncontrolled episodes of crying or laughing that can occur due to various neurological conditions, such as stroke or multiple sclerosis (MS).
-This symptom can affect a person’s relationships, work, and quality of life.
+Pseudobulbar affect (PBA) involves brief, uncontrolled episodes of crying or laughing.
+It can result from various neurological conditions, such as stroke or multiple sclerosis (MS).
+It is not a mental health condition, but antidepressants may help manage it.

 The estimated prevalence of PBA among people with neurological disorders in the United States ranges from